pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

             ```

     * Grant permissions by associating IAM with Pod or with ServiceAccount

+        Using Amazon S3 as the storage, support grant permissions by associating IAM with Pod or with ServiceAccount.

         1. If you grant permissions by associating Amazon S3 IAM with Pod or with ServiceAccount, you can ignore `s3.access_key_id` and `s3.secret_access_key`.
 Fill in the placeholders with your configurations and save it as `secret.yaml`.